YWDDLiang/Social-media-sentiment-analysis-using-a-fine-tuned-large-language-mode/Methodology/Readme.md

 Therefore, this study will first introduce the llama2 model, LoRA method, and Alpaca-LoRA, including the mathematical principles and advantages of using them.
 This study will also demonstrate the feasibility and innovativeness of this study by analyzing other literature and research in the field of virtual currency price analysis and prediction.

+Then we will introfuce the data process step, which shows how data gathered from online resources can be processed to fit the requirements of the model.

 # Llama2 model
 The llama2 model is a model based on Google's transformer architecture, a self-attentive mechanism that is able to process input sequences while taking into account information from the global context, rather than relying solely on the local context.
 This property allows Llama2 to understand and generate complex linguistic structures and to perform better in natural language processing.
 ## Transformer architecture (Vaswani et al. 2017):